wailinkyaww/articles/data-mining/PDF Reader.md

 To appear as table without any bounded border, we just have to align the cell items in the same column and row using the appropriate x / y values.

 We could try to solve this algorithmically by analyzing positions of the text items.
 However, the ground is just too wide to cover.

-Here are the examples:
+Here are the potential issues.

 **Column Width**